Apple’s Next Forecast Will Likely Show Sales Are Still Falling

 Data

-23 buys, 23 holds, 0 sells Avg PT $176.39 Implied 1-day share move following earnings: 4.5% Shares rose after 6 of prior 12 earnings announcements GAAP EPS beat estimates in 11 of past 12 quarters
+23 buys, 23 holds, 0 sells Average price target $176.39 Implied 1-day share move following earnings: 5.6% Shares rose after 6 of prior 12 earnings announcements GAAP EPS beat estimates in 11 of past 12 quarters

 Timing